menu icon

 Jump to:

-1. Colors and Yarn Type: For this pattern, I used nine different colors with scrap yarns I already had.
+1. Colors and Yarn Type: For the moss stitch crochet scarf pattern, I used nine different colors with scrap yarns I already had.
 I listed the colors and yarns used if you want to make the exact same scarf.
 Otherwise, to get a similar effect, you can use earthy greens and a few jewel tones for pops of color.

 2. Matching Yarn Material: When making scrap projects, I mix brands, but it's important to ensure they wash similarly and are made of the same type of material (acrylic in my case) and the same yarn weight.